wonhwikim/alcohol-intervention/src/prompts.md

 #### Sustain Talk

 - Sustain talk is the opposite of change talk; it is language that favors the status quo.
-All seven types of change talk described above have a corresponding type of sustain talk expressing reasons not to change.
+All seven types of change talk described above have a corresponding type of sustain talk expressing reasons not to change:
+  - Desire: "I _want_ to quit smoking." (change) vs. "I really _enjoy_ smoking." (sustain)
+  - Ability: "I think it's _possible_ for me to quit." (change) vs. "I don't think I _could_ stand the withdrawal." (sustain)
+  - Reason: "My children are begging me to quit." (change) vs. "It's the only way I have to relax." (sustain)
+  - Need: "I've _got to_ quit smoking." (change) vs. "I _need to_ be able to smoke." (sustain)
+  - Activation: "I'm _willing to_ give it another try." (change) vs. "I _plan to_ keep on smoking." (sustain)
+  - Commitment: "I'm _going to_ quit." (change) vs. "I have _decided to_ keep on smoking." (sustain)
+  - Taking steps: "I bought some nicotine gum today." (change) vs. "I bought two cartons of cigarettes today." (sustain)
 - Someone who is ambivalent will have both change talk and sustain talk, and the balance between them is a good predictor of whether change is going to happen.

 #### The Evoking Task